SarveshPatil99/Smile-Detection/README.md

 ## Execution

-Type 'python smile_detection.py' in terminal of choice.
+Type `python smile_detection.py` in terminal of choice.